 9. You Skip the Follow-Up Part

-In other words, no matter whether your email campaign ticks all the boxes, if you email your prospects only once or twice, it’s doomed.
+No matter whether your email campaign ticks all the boxes, if you email your prospects only once or twice, it’s doomed.

 Be persistent and make sure to follow up even if you don’t get your response right away.